KSatwik/EcoSnap/source/README.md

 points can be redeemed for discounts and other rewards provided by environmentally conscious companies.
 To maintain the integrity of the system, the app also uses an anti-duplication algorithm to detect and prevent the submission of duplicate images.
 By promoting and rewarding sustainable behavior, EcoSnap is making it easier and more appealing to be environmentally conscious.

+So I have used a No-code app to make an App and used few ML models.
+The integration required payment so I havent integrated but I am sure that if integrated it would be the best App in the market.